 - 8. In the event that an allegation is made against a Council employee, Internal Audit & Counter Fraud Services will consult with the Council's Human Resources (HR) Team and appropriate action will be taken through following the HR Disciplinary Policy.
-The investigating officer may be a member of Internal Audit & Counter Fraud Services or support may be provided to the investigating officer appointed through the HR Disciplinary process. - Sanctions may include warnings or dismissal and alongside this, additional sanction options will be considered including referral to professional bodies, civil proceedings and criminal prosecutions. - 10.
-If during the course of an investigation or disciplinary action, the employee suspected of fraud, theft or corruption chooses to resign, the Council will continue to pursue referral to professional bodies, civil proceedings or criminal prosecution where appropriate. - 11.
+The Investigating Officer may be a member of Internal Audit & Counter Fraud Services or support may be provided to the Investigating Officer appointed through the HR Disciplinary process. - 9.
+Sanctions may include warnings or dismissal and alongside this, additional sanction options will be considered including referral to professional bodies, civil proceedings and criminal prosecutions. - 10.
+If during the course of an investigation or disciplinary action, the employee suspected of fraud, theft or corruption chooses to resign, the Council will continue the disciplinary process as per HR Policies and pursue referral to professional bodies, civil proceedings or criminal prosecution where appropriate. - 11.
 In the event of an allegation against a County Councillor in relation to fraud, theft or corruption against the Council, this will be reported to the Monitoring Officer, who will agree the action to be taken with the Chief Executive and Chief Financial Officer.
 Depending on the circumstances of the case, criminal proceedings may be instigated also.